What Is The Psychology Of Anger?

 The kind of anger management therapy your counselor uses may change based on why you are seeking out anger management, where you live, and other factors.

 Many people who utilize anger management do so in a class setting.
 Group therapy can be helpful if you want to improve your emotional communication skills, develop a support network, or learn from other people’s experiences.
-Group therapy sessions can remind you that you are not alone, and that anger is a common emotion.
+Group therapy sessions can remind you that you are not alone, and that are no angry people because anger is a common emotion.
 These sessions are frequently offered free-of-charge by local organizations.

 For others, group therapy may feel uncomfortable or vulnerable, or it may not provide enough time to discuss your concerns directly.
 A study published in the Cognitive Therapy and Research journal found that, of 1,640 subjects using cognitive behavioral therapy (CBT) to address their anger, 76% experienced greater reductions in anger than their untreated peers.
 Many studies demonstrate that one-on-one CBT is an effective way to learn more about your relationship with anger and develop healthier coping mechanisms in response to it.